Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 21 Mei 2025 22.30.23 UTC
+- WIB: Rabu, 21 Mei 2025 23.35.10 UTC
-- WITA: Rabu, 21 Mei 2025 23.30.23 UTC
+- WITA: Kamis, 22 Mei 2025 00.35.10 UTC
-- WIT: Kamis, 22 Mei 2025 00.30.23 UTC
+- WIT: Kamis, 22 Mei 2025 01.35.10 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational